GloAlgara/TMA-Project-final/README.md

 Codes for the first dataset

 oldDataset: The dataset we used to use
 IoT oredictor: The code with Bagging Classifier and Random Forest and manually extracted the columns that we couldn't have outside the network

 In this repository we have the following final codes

-Device_classifier: 3 classifiers (Bagging, Random Forest and KNN) from inside and putside the network that classifies our devices
+Device_classifier: 3 classifiers (Bagging, Random Forest and KNN) from inside and outside the network that classifies our devices
 Device_classifier_withSampling: Same as before but we tryied to see if having sampling would change the results
-IoT_classifier: 3 classifiers (Bagging, Random Forest and KNN) from inside and putside the network that classifies the flow to be IoT or Non-IoT
+IoT_classifier: 3 classifiers (Bagging, Random Forest and KNN) from inside and outside the network that classifies the flow to be IoT or Non-IoT
 IoT_classifier_with_Sampling: Same as before but we tryied to see if having sampling would change the results
 deep_learning: Use of multi-class neuronal networks to classify the devices
 deep_learning_iot: Use of binary neuronal networks to classify between IoT and Non-IoT